National Living wage and National Minimum Wage - Crunch - image of british coins

 Not to be confused with the NLW introduced under the Conservatives (see above), the Living Wage, sometimes referred to as the ‘Real’ Living Wage is an hourly rate based on the basic cost of living in the UK.

 It’s calculated by the Living Wage Foundation, a campaigning organisation in the UK, and therefore has no legal grounding.
-The Living Wage for the UK is set at a recommended £9.90 per hour and for London at a recommended £11.05 per hour.
+The Living Wage for the UK is set at a recommended £12.00 per hour and for London at a recommended £13.15 per hour.
+As of September 2024, they report that just 15,000 companies in the UK are living wage employers.

 The NLW is calculated by the Government based on a proportion of the median level of earnings, whereas the Living Wage is calculated independently of Government and is based on the amount people actually need to get by.